elastio/bon/website/src/reference/builder/member/overwritable.md

 ::: danger 🔬 **Experimental**

-This attribute available under the cargo feature `"experimental-overwritable"`.
-There may be breaking changes to this attribute between **minor** releases, but not between patch releases.
+This attribute is available under the cargo feature `experimental-overwritable`.
+Breaking changes may occur between **minor** releases but not between patch releases.

 The fate of this feature depends on your feedback in the tracking issue [#149](https://github.com/elastio/bon/issues/149).
 Please, let us know if you have a use case for this attribute!